 - We do NOT suggest stuffing a turkey with stuffing— you will very likely over-roast the turkey to fully cook the stuffing, which might not reach a safe temperature anyway.
-Cook the stuffing outside of the turkey, and oomph it up with some turkey stock.
+Cook the stuffing outside of the turkey, and boost it up with some rich turkey stock.

 - Place your chilled but not cold turkey into the hot oven (450 degrees).

 Keep an Eye on it